kodecocodes/i9t/testing/testing.markdown

 - This year, Xcode 7 introduced code coverage reports and UI testing.

 Before Xcode 7, you couldn't use XCTest to test your user interface or write functional tests, you had to turn to third-party libraries such as KIF, Frank or Calabash to fill this gap.
-Unfortunately, none of these libraries are integrated with Xcode, so you sometimes find yourself fighting an uphill battle.
+Unfortunately, none of these libraries are integrated with Xcode, so you can sometimes find yourself fighting an uphill battle.

 This chapter focuses on the latest additions to XCTest.
 If you're interested in UI testing but don't know much about XCTest, you should first read Chapter 11, "Unit Testing in Xcode 5" in _iOS 7 by Tutorials_ and Chapter 29, "What's New with Testing?" in _iOS 8 by Tutorials_.